-Hardly a week goes by without another story about a “simple” blood test that can do everything from diagnose 8 types of cancer to predicting your life expectancy.
-But we feel like there’s another bodily fluid that isn’t getting the recognition is deserves.
+Hardly a week goes by without another story about a “simple” blood test that can do everything from diagnosing 8 types of cancer to predicting your life expectancy.
+But we feel like there’s another bodily fluid that isn’t getting the recognition it deserves.
 Urine.
 Because what’s pathology without the pee?

 learn about your tests in plain-English

 It can feel awkward to hand over a jar of your bodily waste to a collector.
 You may think to yourself, why can’t they just take a blood sample?
 But urine tests can tell us a lot about our health that blood can’t.

 (Also – don’t feel awkward, your collector is a trained health professional and they’re not fazed by a bit of urine.)

 What are urine tests used for?

 Urine tests can be used for a whole range of diagnoses.
 From confirming a pregnancy to diagnosing an infection such as a UTI or an STI, checking kidney function, monitoring diseases such as diabetes and bladder cancer or monitoring drug use (for legal purposes or a pre-employment screening).